nicolagulmini/federated_learning/README.md

 <img src = "https://user-images.githubusercontent.com/62892813/135764511-e044db59-6a0b-4467-b109-2acea957ee26.png" width = "630" height = "420">

 ### Is the aggregator able to detect?
 The aggregator performance are satisfactory, but why?
 Is the aggregator able to give at the right clusters, the bigger weight?
+Note that the aggregator is trained to classify in the right way the given images, as the local models.
 To verify this, it is sufficient to build an intermediate model
 ```
 intermediate_model = Model(inputs=server_agg.model.input, outputs=server_agg.model.layers[2].output)